skurpi/secret-santa/README.md

             $ python secret_santa.py --send

-To send the emails, call using the `--send` argument
+To send the emails, run using the `--send` argument

-    python secret_santa.py --send
+    docker run santa --send

 To create a folder with text files, call using the `--txt` argument